BR0kEN-/cikit/docs/vagrant/wsl/README.md

 - Change the `WINDOWS_SYSTEMDRIVE` if Windows is installed not on `C:\\` drive.
 - You might want to change the value of the `VAGRANT_VERSION` but it must not be lower than `1.9.5`.
 - You don't need to have Vagrant as a Windows program.
-Do never use `vagrant.exe` in a case you already have it and don't want to remove.
+Do never use `vagrant.exe` in Linux in a case you already have it and don't want to remove.
-- Relying on WSL interoperability, [cheat WSL](https://github.com/Microsoft/WSL/issues/733#issuecomment-266175270) that `VBoxManage.exe` and `powershell.exe` are Linux binaries.
-This needed because Vagrant uses exactly that executables.

-Save this script to the `wsl-provision.sh` and run within WSL shell.
+Save this script to file and run it in WSL.
+Don't forget to restart WSL afterward.

 ```bash
 #!/usr/bin/env bash